 - Public Speaking – Speak in conferences organized by travel brands and tourism boards.

 - Mentor and Coach – You can mentor and coach other would be bloggers.

 - Collaborate with Tour Companies – Guide a tour or do a marketing campaign.

 - Consulting – You can take over somebody Instagram account or manage their SEO campaign, etc.,

 - Sponsored travel/Press Trips – Very lucrative amongst travel bloggers.
 I haven’t done any of these.
 I prefer to pay for all my travel expenses for the freedom it allows.

 There is really no hard and fast rule to have a successful travel blog.
 For some, the reality is disappointing based on the expectations set beforehand.
-Others will find great rewards through years of attrition and just plow through.
-However, if follow the steps outlined in this guide and you are passionate about what you do.
+Others will find great rewards through years of attrition by just plowing through.
+However, if you follow the steps outlined in this guide and you are passionate about what you do.
 You will eventually reach that goal.

 That’s All There Is To It!
 If you want further advice, leave me a comment!

 Disclaimer: This article contains affiliate links.
 If you purchase through these links, I receive a commission of the sale at no additional cost to you.